KimTaeYong0101/t-flix/README.md

 ## Feature

-    -Implemented to search for a desired movie or TV program on the Search page
+    - Implemented to search for a desired movie or TV program on the Search page

-    -Because data is received using API, information of movie and TV program is always updated automatically.
+    - Because data is received using API, information of movie and TV program is always updated automatically.

-## Description
+## Tech Stack

-    -JavaScript
+    - JavaScript
-    -React
+    - React
-    -React Router
+    - React Router
-    -TMDB API
+    - TMDB API
-    -Axios
+    - Axios

 ## Contact